boombador/boombador.github.io/_posts/2016-06-04-particle-systems-with-threejs.md

 layout: basic
 ---

-I recently wanted to add some sort of visual spice to my blog, so I came up with the idea of making the top of the page resemble a view of the horizon looking onto a star field.
+I recently wanted to add some sort of visual spice to my blog, so I settled on the idea of making the top of the page resemble a view of the horizon looking onto a star field.

 I looked at [several][aerotwist-tut] [tutorials][creativejs-tut] for setting up particle systems,